 Evaluate the overall budget and individual budget categories with respect to the award cap and the project aims.
 Are the budget items justified, specified, and accurate?
-Is the project duration and the percent effort of key personnel appropriate?
-Is there a potential overlap with the PI's other funded research?
-If the budget includes a request for funds to be expended outside the United States or its territories, include an explanation of why such costs are essential for the successful conduct of the project, and why there are no alternatives.
+Is the percent effort of key personnel appropriate?
+Is there potential overlap with the PI's other funded research?
+If the budget includes a request for funds to be expended outside the United States or its territories, is an explanation of why such costs are essential included and justified?
 Describe any suggested budget changes using specific amounts or percentages.

-10. COMPLIANCE STATEMENTS

-NOT TO BE CONSIDERED IN SCORING
+10. COMPLIANCE STATEMENTS NOT TO BE CONSIDERED IN SCORING